zmadscientist/OjitoDiscoveries/README.md

     <img src="images/Burro_AllosaurFibula.png" title="3D Burro - Allosaurus fibula in situ - and later excavated"  width="300">
 </a>

-We showed a designated NMMNH museum collector who has BLM permission to colelct where our allosaurus find was, and we got to help him excavate this limb from the boulder and deposit in the Museum Annex.
+We showed a designated NMMNH museum collector who has BLM permission to collect where our allosaurus find was, and we got to help him excavate this limb from the boulder and deposit in the Museum Annex.

 ### Burro mesa - Limb excavated hole shows relief or cast of the limb